kliment/Printrun/README.md

 # PRINTRUN 2.X

-This branch holds the development of Printrun 2.x.
-This new version of Printrun supports Python 3 and wxPython 4 and will become the master branch in the future.
+The master branch holds the development of Printrun 2.x.
+This new version of Printrun supports Python 3 and wxPython 4.
 All new features and developments should be merged to it.

 Printrun consists of printcore, pronsole and pronterface, and a small collection of helpful scripts.